Eleanor Roosevelt: Civil rights activism

+African American author Zora Neale Hurston criticized Roosevelt, however, for failing to challenge the decision of the Board of Education of DC, now called the District of Columbia State Board of Education, to simultaneously deny Anderson a singing venue at the auditorium of the all-white Central High School.
+"As far as the high-school auditorium is concerned," Hurston declared "to jump the people responsible for racial bias would be to accuse and expose the accusers themselves.
+The District of Columbia has no home rule; it is controlled by congressional committees, and Congress at the time was overwhelmingly Democratic.
+It was controlled by the very people who were screaming so loudly against the DAR.
+To my way of thinking, both places should have been denounced, or neither."
+The Board retained its policy of exclusion long after Anderson's concert at the Lincoln Memorial.

+Roosevelt later presented Anderson to the King and Queen of the United Kingdom after Anderson performed at a White House dinner.
+Roosevelt also arranged the appointment of African-American educator Mary McLeod Bethune, with whom she had struck up a friendship, as Director of the Division of Negro Affairs of the National Youth Administration.
+To avoid problems with the staff when Bethune would visit the White House, Roosevelt would meet her at the gate, embrace her, and walk in with her arm-in-arm.

 She was involved by being "the eyes and the ears" of the New Deal.
 She looked to the future and was committed to social reform.
 One of those programs helped working women receive better wages.
 The New Deal also placed women into less machine work and more white-collar work.
 Women did not have to work in the factories making war supplies because men were coming home so they could take over the long days and nights women had been working to contribute to the war efforts.
 Roosevelt brought unprecedented activism and ability to the role of the first lady.

 In contrast to her usual support of African-American rights, the "sundown town" Eleanor, in West Virginia, was named for her and was established in 1934 when she and Franklin visited the county and developed it as a test site for families.
 As a "sundown town", like other Franklin Roosevelt towns around the nation (such as Greenbelt, Greenhills, Greendale, Hanford, or Norris), it was for whites only.
 It was established as a New Deal project.